7Z0nE/zustand-persist/README.md

 # Zustand persist

+This for implements the following enhancements:

+- creating multiple stores under different keys in different storages

 Persist and rehydrate state works on react and react native.

 [Zustand](https://github.com/react-spring/zustand) is a small, fast and scaleable bearbones state-management solution.